 Applicants with WACE Mathematics Applications (or equivalent) will be accepted, but EIT may also recommend a bridging course as a supplementary activity.
-To confirm that past studies in mathematics align with these requirements, applicants may compare the mathematics syllabus to the WACE here and contact an EIT Course Advisor for assistance:
+To confirm that past studies in mathematics align with these requirements, applicants may compare the mathematics syllabus to the WACE here or contact an EIT Course Advisor for assistance.

 Maths Bridging Test/Exam

 Maths bridging test/exam (non-proctored/invigilated): to be completed by all Higher Education students during orientation week, to be administered through Moodle.
 If the student fails again they will be considered a student at risk and managed in accordance with EIT’s Student at Risk Policy.

 All CRICOS applicants will be subject to a phone interview as a condition of their Letter of Offer (This is in addition to the English Language Proficiency requirements stated above).

 An English proficiency test must be completed by all Higher Education students studying on campus.
 This will be adminsitered through Moodle during orientation week.
 If a student fails the initial test they must complete additional English language support classes.
 If the student fails again they will be considered a student at risk and managed in accordance with EIT’s Student at Risk Policy.

 Please note: meeting the minimum admission criteria does not guarantee entry to our programs.
 Applications are assessed on a case-by-case basis.

 To access the detailed program brochure, please complete this form.

 The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational (diploma and certificate) programs.
 EIT is authorized by the Australian Government Tertiary Education Quality and Standards Agency (TEQSA) as a Higher Education Provider (www.teqsa.gov.au/national-register with registration number PRV14008).